Defining Personalised Learning

 In this context, they take ownership of their learning and are part of the big picture.
 All stakeholders (learners, educators, parents) are part of the Personalized Learning journey.
 This is a transparent process.

 Competency-based Education is often connected to Personalized Learning.
-Students have to demonstrates their mastery in a particular competency in order to proceed to the next competency.
+Students have to demonstrate their mastery in a particular competency in order to proceed to the next competency.

 A PL teacher is not planning the content to teach but designing the learning environment (physical, socio-emotional and virtual) in order to let the students take ownership of the goal and the ways to achieve them.
-The teacher is more often responding here and now rather than anticipating and planning each moves.
-The teachers is flexible and ADAPTS to the learner rather than the student adapting to the curriculum.
+The teacher is more often responding here and now, rather than anticipating and planning each move.
+The teacher is flexible and ADAPTS to the learner rather than the student adapting to the curriculum.

 Agency combines student voice, choice and ownership.
-As we move away from a teacher-centred environment toward a learner-driven environment, we might ask ourselves a few questions…
+As we move away from a teacher-centred environment towards a learner-driven environment, we might ask ourselves a few questions…

 Who might be in charge of deciding what learners should be learning about?
-By when they should have learnt?
+By when should they have learned?
 How they should advance? and where learners are learning?